 Buying a suitable motorhome –

-First buy a van!
+First, buy a van!
 We had sold our last camper because other interests meant that we seldom used it, and a seemingly incurable damp problem made it smell like a wet dog that had rolled in something when we did get around to it.
 In its place, we bought a small caravan with a huge awning that served us well for annual holidays for over ten years until a change of circumstances promised more time to enjoy another camper.
-We started a search for the right van that would take eighteen-months.
-Our criteria included a fixed bed (we really didn’t want the hassle of making up a bed each night), shower (we would be free camping and cleanliness is next to Godliness), decent kitchen (self-catering reduces costs dramatically) and space to properly relax (our days tend to be active, and somewhere comfortable to chill in the evening is a luxury).
+We started a search for the right van that would take eighteen months.
+Our criteria included a fixed bed (we didn’t want the hassle of making up a bed each night), shower (we would be free camping, and cleanliness is next to Godliness), decent kitchen (self-catering reduces costs dramatically), and space to properly relax (our days tend to be active, and somewhere comfortable to chill in the evening is a luxury).
 Incidentals included having sufficient storage space and a suitable payload.
 All within budget.

 The first thing that got forgotten was the budget.

 Our research indicated that the Bessacarr E760 would fill most of our criteria, but finding a decent one proved outside of our initial budget, which, we soon realised, turned out to have been unrealistic.
 Hours spent trawling the internet threw up a few hopefuls, but nothing that would convince us to take the plunge until we finally found one on eBay at a local dealer.
 Determined to remain objective, we looked at two other makes with similar layouts before even going inside the one we were interested in, and discounted them.
-Details like the ground clearance of the exhaust on one was a problem, when we knew we would be going off-road with it.
-And the other was not suitable for our planned four seasons use.
+Details like the ground clearance of the exhaust on one was a problem because we knew we would be going off-road with it.
+And the other was not suitably insulated for our planned four seasons use.
 On finally going inside the Bessacarr, we struggled to find anything that we did not like, or that would not suit our purpose.
-So, quite spontaneously for us, we ended up owning a motorhome by the end of the day after our lengthy search.
+So, quite spontaneously for us, we decided our long search was over and we ended up owning a motorhome by the end of the day.

-The van came equipped with a large fresh water tank, solar panel, dual habitation batteries, two 13kg propane cylinders and was fully winterised with double floor for all season wild camping without electric hookup.
-It also had black out blinds all-round including the cab, and fly screens to the windows and habitation door for overseas or Scottish travels and the pesky midges.
+The van came equipped with a large fresh water tank, solar panel, dual habitation batteries, and two 13kg propane cylinders and was fully winterised with a double floor for all-season wild camping without an electric hookup.
+It also had blackout blinds all round including the cab, and fly screens to the windows and habitation door for overseas or Scottish travels and the pesky midges.
 And a pull-out awning for sun and rain protection was a bonus.
-The only extra we requested at the time of the sale was for a tow bar to be fitted to protect the rear end, and for possible occasional towing which we are yet to do.
+The only extra we requested at the time of the sale was for a tow bar to be fitted to protect the rear end, and for possible occasional towing which we are still to do.

 We have now added the following equipment –

-LED reversing lights to work in conjunction with the fitted reversing camera (the infra-red reversing camera has limited area of vision at night, this has been substantially extended by fitting high output LED reversing lights)
+LED reversing lights to work in conjunction with the fitted reversing camera (the infra-red reversing camera has a limited area of vision at night, this has been substantially extended by fitting high-output LED reversing lights)

 Growler alarm system from Vanbitz (total security system for peace of mind)